priyatam/mala/README.md

 While it is possible to code live with the Clojurescript's in-built [brepl](https://github.com/clojure/clojurescript/wiki/The-REPL-and-Evaluation-Environments#browser-as-evaluation-environment), figwheel provides a deeper experience by providing an interactive environment for [reloadable-code](https://github.com/bhauman/lein-figwheel#writing-reloadable-code) and css.

-Mala bundles figwheel to simplify the repl-driven development.
+Mala bundles figwheel to simplify repl-driven development.

 Start figwheel, watch garden, start a ring api server and auto reload cljs/cljs/css on the fly

     lein dev

-If the build is successful open/refresh `http://localhost:3449/`; you'll see a Cljs brepl on the prompt.
+If the build is successful, open/refresh `http://localhost:3449/`: you'll see a Cljs brepl on the prompt.
 Enjoy live coding!

 Bundle entire app into an uberjar